mayankaditya07/Bikesharingmodel/README.md

 > A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
 BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19.
 They have contracted a consulting company to understand the factors on which the demand for these shared bikes depends.
 The company wants to know:

--Which variables are significant in predicting the demand for shared bikes.
+- Which variables are significant in predicting the demand for shared bikes.
--How well those variables describe the bike demands
+- How well those variables describe the bike demands

 ## Table of Contents